Joe-Warren Plant: Performances

+Plant portrayed the role of Harri Hart in the US action film Broken Hearts.
 In 2018, Plant appeared as a contestant on Soap Hand of Dance with Arran Crascall, a series by YouTuber Arran Crascall where soap stars from the United Kingdom compete to show off their dancing skills.
 To celebrate 50 years of Emmerdale being broadcast, he participated in a special of Ninja Warrior UK in 2022.

 Plant frequently participates in charity football matches in order to raise awareness of cancer and Down’s Syndrome.